 Study and examination regulations

 Switzerland is the land of the Alps, Heidi and yodelling, right?
 If this is your perception, you’re in for a big surprise.
 Sure, St. Moritz might have been one of the world’s first destinations to develop tourism.
 But Switzerland is still playing a leading role in defining global tourism as it is today.
-The University of Applied Sciences University of Applied Sciences of the Grisons is an innovative and entrepreneurial higher education institution with around 1,700 students and places great emphasis on individuality.
+The UAS Grisons is an innovative and entrepreneurial higher education institution with around 1,700 students and places great emphasis on individuality.

-The University of Applied Sciences of the Grisons offer various services to support your studies and to guide you in your personal and professional development.
+The UAS Grisons offer various services to support your studies and to guide you in your personal and professional development.
 Take advantage of the wide range of sports opportunities, make use of the job and housing exchange or seek advice.

 Information for international students